 Roles and responsibilities

-Our Group Compliance function is responsible for the policies on the following core topics: anti-corruption and anti-bribery (including healthcare compliance, third-party due diligence, transparency reporting), anti-money laundering, antitrust, conflict of interest, and dawn raid preparedness.
+Our Group Compliance function is responsible for the framework of the following core topics: our Code of Conduct, anti-corruption and anti-bribery (including healthcare compliance, third-party due diligence, transparency reporting), anti-money laundering, antitrust, and conflicts of interest.

-To cover these compliance topics, we have Group-wide policies and procedures in place that ensure our business activities align with the relevant laws, regulations and international ethical standards.
+To cover these topics, we have Group-wide policies, standards and procedures in place that ensure our business activities comply with the relevant laws, regulations and international ethical standards.
 Other compliance-related issues, including the respective internal regulations and guidelines, such as Pharmacovigilance, Export and Import Controls, and Environment, Health, Safety, Security, Quality, are managed by the responsible functions.

 Our Group Compliance function is responsible for our compliance portfolio, which consists of the following elements: